SynapticSage/CodeWeave/README.md

 - `--branch_or_tag`: The branch or tag of the repository to download.
 Default is `master`.
 - `--ipynb_nbconvert`: Convert IPython Notebook files to Python script files using nbconvert.
 Default is `True`.
 - `--pdf_text_mode`: Convert PDF files to text for analysis (requires pdf filetype in --lang).
 Default is `False`.
+- `--summarize`: Generate a summary of the code using Fabric.
+Default is `False`.
+- `--fabric_args`: Arguments to pass to Fabric when using --summarize.
+Default is `literal`.
 - `--pbcopy`: Copy the output to the clipboard.
 Default is `False`.
 - `--debug`: Enable debug logging.
 - `--include`: Comma-separated list of subfolders/patterns to focus on.